Your browser does not support the running script, you cannot get a perfect browsing

 Altitude: 2800 meters | Distance: 420 km, about 8-hour drive

-Following your exploration of Kadinggou, you'll continue your drive to Nyingchi (about 30-kilometer drive) for accommodation.
+Following your exploration of Kadinggou, continue your short drive (about 30 km) to Nyingchi for accommodation.

 Attractions